estafette/estafette.io/content/getting-started/troubleshooting/_index.md

 ```

 Do not that the `extraVolumes` and `extraVolumeMounts` for `client-certificate` aren't needed for this trick, but are default values already used in the Helm chart, but won't be included if you do not specify them again.

+Note: drawback of having this 'runtime' configuration update method is that validation errors won't be detected during a rollout, but can happen when you update the configuration file(s) in the synced git repository.
+Again in this case check the logs of the `estafette-ci-api` pods (with `kubectl logs` since `stern` will be too slow to catch those errors) to see which configuration item is incorrect and fix it accordingly.